Jason Peterson, JD

 Biography

-Professor Peterson is the former Chair of the Business Law & Ethics Department and currently serves as the Chair of the Department of Accounting and Business Law, as well as the Director of the Master of Science in Accounting program.
-During his tenure as Chair of the Business Law & Ethics Department, he played a key role in expanding the business law minor and strengthening interdisciplinary offerings.
-Under his leadership, the minor experienced significant growth.
-A dedicated educator, Professor Peterson teaches courses in business law, ethics, corporate crime, and values-based decision-making.
-He takes particular pride in developing an innovative two-course module that integrates business ethics across Suffolk's MBA program, fostering a holistic approach to ethical decision-making in business education.
+Professor Peterson is the former Chair of the Accounting & Business Law Department and currently serves as the Director of Accreditation.
+A dedicated educator, Professor Peterson teaches courses in business law, business ethics, corporate crime, and values-based decision-making.
+He takes particular pride in the development of an innovative two-course module that integrates business ethics across Suffolk's MBA program, fostering a holistic approach to ethical decision-making in business education.

 His research interests span corporate governance, fiduciary standards, and the ethical dimensions of legal frameworks.
 His recent publications include a study on the ethics of bankruptcy in the Purdue Pharma case and a decade-long analysis of best practices in benefit corporation governance.
 Professor Peterson actively contributes to the academic community through presentations on topics such as artificial intelligence ethics and global anti-bribery legislation.

 Beyond his teaching and research, Professor Peterson provides leadership across Suffolk University, chairing task forces and committees focused on curriculum design, accreditation, and student success.
-He also serves as President of the North Atlantic Regional Business Law Association, reflecting his commitment to advancing the field of business law education.
+He has served as President of the North Atlantic Regional Business Law Association, reflecting his commitment to advancing the field of business law education.

 Publications